nikandfor/batch/README.md

 		}

 		// batching is transparent for worker
-		_ = res
+		_ = res // res is the sum returned by Commit
 	}(j)
 }
 ```

 See the all available options in [the doc](https://pkg.go.dev/nikand.dev/go/batch).

-Batch is error and panic proof which means the user code can return error or panic in any place,
+`batch` is error- and panic-proof, meaning that user code can return an error or panic at any point.
-but as soon as all the workers left the batch its state is reset.
+However, once all workers have exited the batch, its state is reset.
-But not the external state, it's callers responsibility to keep it consistent.
+External state, such as `sum` in this case, remains the caller's responsibility and must be kept consistent.